 Note: Changing resolution is an administrative activity applied only to empty seed files!
 Change the Resolution and existing elements in a file will be resized so no one in your teams should change these settings.

-Recommended limits are:
+Recommended maximum limits are:

 Set the resolution too high and you run into the accuracy issues that computers have with big numbers.